Should I Become a Computer Network Technician?

 Most industries that use computer and networking systems employ computer network technicians to install, maintain, and troubleshoot problems.
 Once hired, these technicians typically complete on-the-job training for at least three months.
 During their training, they can learn how to write software, develop training materials for staff, and maintain records.

 Step 3: Obtain Professional Certification

-Certifications are available in hardware, software and technical theory areas.
+Certifications are available in hardware, software, and technical theory areas.
 Computer network technicians interested in specializing in networking or security might find Cisco certifications beneficial, as well as vendor-neutral networking credentials offered by CompTIA or ISC (2).
-For example, CompTIA offers a CompTIA Network + certification for individuals who install and configure network technologies.
-Those who specialize in software support could benefit by earning Microsoft, Linux or Apple certifications.
+Those who specialize in software support could benefit by earning Microsoft, Linux, or Apple certifications.